Royal Heraldry Society of Canada: History

 The society was established in October 1966, as the Heraldry Society of Canada, by a group of heraldic enthusiasts from Ottawa under the leadership of Alan Beddoe.
 The organizing meeting occurred at Ottawa's Beacon Arms Hotel.

 In 2002, royal patronage was extended to the society, and its name changed to the Royal Heraldry Society of Canada.
 The designation was officially proclaimed at the society's annual meeting in Victoria, British Columbia on October 22 of that year by the Lieutenant Governor of British Columbia, Iona Campagnolo.
 The arms of the society were accordingly augmented in December 2002 with the addition of the Royal Crown to the supporters.

 The society is notable for being one of the few organizations in Canada to make use of a ceremonial mace.
 The society's mace is fashioned from pewter and wood, and inscribed with heraldic symbols.

 Activities

-The society has six regional branches, which sponsor periodic talks and lectures on the topic of heraldry: British Columbia / Yukon, Laurentian (Montreal), Ottawa Valley, Prairie, Toronto, and Vancouver.
+The society has six regional branches, which sponsor periodic talks and lectures on the topic of heraldry: British Columbia / Yukon, Laurentian (Montreal), Ottawa Valley, Prairie, and Toronto.
 It publishes a biannual journal, Heraldry in Canada, a quarterly newsletter, Gonfanon, and has published the reference books Canadian Heraldry (1981) and A Canadian Heraldic Primer (2001).

 The society has underwritten the cost of displaying the arms of the Governors General of Canada at Ottawa's Church of St. Bartholomew, sponsored the diamond jubilee display of the Queen's Beasts at the Canadian Museum of History, financed the design and acquisition of the tabard of the Chief Herald of Canada, assisted in the restoration of the heraldic installations at Hart House at the University of Toronto, and actively liaisons with provincial and municipal governments for "the protection and proper use of heraldry".